cpan-testers/cpantesters-deploy/README.md

 ### Rexfile

 CPANTesters is managed with [Rex](http://rexify.org).
 The `Rexfile` contains the main routines for the CPANTesters deploy processes.
+To see the documentation for deploying, do `perldoc ./Rexfile`.

 ### `backend/`